Vashnak/react-toasts/README.md

 ```

 The **timer** parameter is optional and its default value is 3000ms.
+The **classNames** parameter is also optional, if you have multiple classes to add, please separate them with a space ("class1 class2 ...").

 The container can have 4 positions, TOP_RIGHT, TOP_LEFT, BOTTOM_RIGHT, BOTTOM_LEFT.
 By default
 its position is BOTTOM_RIGHT.
 You can change it by using the property "position" on the ToastContainer element